-Chris Ballauer is entering his 8th season at South Georgia Technical College.
+Chris Ballauer is entering his 10th season at South Georgia Technical College after an initial year as interim head coach is now entering his 2nd year as Head Coach.
 He joined the coaching staff as an assistant coach for the Lady Jets in 2013, helping them begin their GCAA conference championship win streak.
 In 2014, Chris moved to the men’s side and has been an integral part of the program ever since.
 He holds an Associates Degree in Liberal Arts from Coastal Georgia Community College as well as a Bachelor of Science in Education of Exercise Science and Wellness from Georgia Southwestern State University.

 Along with his basketball duties, Chris also serves as an instructor in the Sports and Fitness Management program.

-Chris currently resides in Americus with his wife, Ivy, and their 2 children, Hutch and Layla.
+Chris currently resides in Americus with his wife, Ivy, and their 3 children, Hutch, Layla and Lindi.

 Karim Mawuenyega joined the Jets staff on June 13, 2022 and comes to South Georgia Tech after a two-year stint at Brewton Parker College in Mt.
 Vernon, Georgia.
 At Brewton Parker, Mawuenyega was an assistant coach for their 2020-21 season and then was named Interim Head Coach for the 2021-22 season.